mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.1/index.md

 **Note:** Because these storage features are beta in 1.11, they must be explicitly enabled.
 Beta features are not recommended for production usage, but are a good indication of the direction the project is headed.

 ### Updated DC/OS Data Services
-- TLS encryption for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS is now supported.
+- TLS encryption for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS is now supported. [enterprise type="inline" size="small" /]
 - Fault domain awareness for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic and DC/OS HDFS.
-Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
+Use fault domain awareness to make your services highly available and to allow for increased capacity when needed. [enterprise type="inline" size="small" /]
 - New API endpoint to pause a node for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS.
 Use this endpoint to relaunch a node in an idle command state for debugging purposes.
 - New DC/OS Kafka ZooKeeper service.
 [View the documentation](/services/kafka-zookeeper).
 - You can now select a DC/OS data service version from a dropdown menu in the DC/OS UI.
 - Improved scalability for all DC/OS data services.

-## <a name="issues-fixed"></a>Improvements and Issues Fixed in DC/OS 1.11.1 Release

-- INFINITY-3331 - Fixed cleaning up other framework's volumes.
-- DCOS_OSS-2292 - Fixed crashes on empty lines for DC/OS CLI.
-- DCOS_OSS-2255 - Fixed dcos-installer-ui package failure to build.
-- DCOS_OSS-2247 - Fixed fatal error on checks that exceeded timeout on dcos-diagnostic service.
-- DCOS_OSS-2223 - Added encoders to support package registry.
-Fixed comsos to initialize empty objects for optional json elements from json schema.
-- DCOS_OSS-2210 - Ensured that cache timestamps are well-formed.
-- DCOS_OSS-2184 - Removed an invalid dns record for marathon.mesos.
-- DCOS_OSS-2087 - Improved readability on user facing messages during service uninstallation.
-- DCOS_OSS-1759 - Updated package-manager.yaml to fix the schema error in packaage management API.
-- DCOS-21305 - Added a feature on DC/OS to support the minimal requested version when installing universe packages(cannot install a package which requires 1.11 on 1.10).
-- DCOS-21337 - Added linearBackoff retry to the Mesos stream.
-- DCOS-21266 - Fixed file navigation in the UI.
-- DCOS-21128 - Fixed uninstalling failing service breaks the services tab.
-- DCOS-20680 - Phrased the license violation message on banners.
-- DCOS-19648 - Added placement constraint validator to make sure the operator/ field combo is unique.
-- INFINITY-3358 - Implemented UI with region picker.

-## <a name="notable-changes"></a>Notable Changes in DC/OS 1.11.1 Release
-- DCOS_OSS-2229 - Bumped dcos-net.
-Performance improvements and bug fixes in [lashup](https://github.com/dcos/lashup).
-- DCOS_OSS-2162 - Bumped mesos modules enabling file based ZK configuration.
-- DCOS_OSS-2130 - Support for CoreOS 1632.2.1.
-- DCOS_OSS-1878 - Prevented dcos-checks from ignoring the value of  --detect-ip flag when looking for the location of IP detect script.
-- DCOS-21938 - Bumped Mesos SHA to the latest 1.5.x version.[changelog](https://github.com/apache/mesos/blob/b0a33cb782db57d054f68335c8126ecae078b238/CHANGELOG).
-- DCOS-21703 - Added integration tests for DC/OS Enterprise Exhibitor checks.
-- DCOS-21359 - Prevented an uninstalled service to break the UI when the "remove" modal was open.
-- DCOS-21000 - Supported Marathon Security Plugin for 1.11.
-- DCOS-19157 - Fixed SAML integration tests for 1.11.
-- DCOS-19073 - Bumped Mesos modules enabling file based ZK configuration.
-- CORE-1447 - Bumped version of dcos-ee-mesos-modules which included an update to the retry logic of the Mesos authorizer to better handle failed login attempts with the DC/OS IAM service.
-- DCOS-21683 - Bumped CockroachDB to v1.1.7 version.